-with the gun shouted to his friends that the cops were coming and they fled down LaSalle
+with the gun shouted to his friends that the cops were comgot out and started beating up ing and they fled down LaSalle

 Police excorted Balonis and Mayer back to the University for medical treatment where Meyer was sent to St. Joseph's Hospital and given seven stitches in the right side of his jaw.
 Meyer has also lost all movement in his lower jaw.